 Besides being Napoléons place of birth it wasn’t a city we couldn’t have lived without visiting.
 But on the other side we didn’t suffer any harm getting a solid dose of history.
 Actually parts of the crew believed they did, but since we couldn’t diagnose anything serious symptoms, we gave Ajaccio and Napoléon a couple of days.

 And to be honest; Ajaccio is a fine city.
 There is plenty of nice boutiques, cafes and restaurants in the inner city.
 The harbor is bustling with giant cruise ships and ferries, so there is plenty to do.
 The beach on the other hand is nothing to mention.
 You have to go either 15 km south to meet a very good beach or 5 km north if less is acceptable.
 We went north to get our daily dip, and stayed at Barbicaja camping.
 A fine campsite were we still have our clothesline and a t-shirt from Yellowstone National Park hanging between a couple of trees.
-Quite a shame since it was clean and a little troublesome to replace.
+Quite a shame since the shirt was clean and a little troublesome to replace.

 Especially for one reason we wouldn’t have missed Ajaccio, and that’s the way to get there!